KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displayencoding_pq/README.md

 Such a display rarely has the range and precision of internal calculations making it necessary to scale internal pixel values to match the characteristics of the output.

-The OETF for this extension is chosen from ITU BT.2100 which is the standard for HDR TV and broadcast content creation.
+The HDR OETF for this extension is chosen from ITU BT.2100 which is the standard for HDR TV and broadcast content creation.
 This standard uses the Perceptual Quantizer (PQ) as OETF which is defined in SMPTE ST-2084.
 PQ is selected based on minimizing visual artefacts from color banding according to the Barten Ramp.
 Resulting on very slight visible banding on panels with 10 bits per colorchannel.
 On panels with 12 bits there is no visible banding artefacts when using the perceptual qantizer.

 SMPTE ST-2084, or PQ, is widely supported and used in the TV / movie industry, it is the de-facto standard on desctop OS'es that support HDR such as Windows 10/11 and MacOS.

+This extension seeks to provide support for displays that can be either SDR or HDR, with the goal of providing a display output that retains the hue of BRDF light calculations.

 <figure>
 <img src="./images/DesignOverview.png"/>